 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

 Orthopaedic & MSK Physiotherapy assessment in London with our musculoskeletal specialised physiotherapists, at your home or at our clinics in Moorgate EC2, Belgravia SW1 & Clapham SW4

 During the initial assessment that will take place either during a home visit in London or at our practice in Moorgate EC2, Belgravia SW1 or Clapham SW4, our London physiotherapist will examine and assess the following areas:

 - Joint range of movement

 - Current mobility with or without walking aids

 - Review of activities of daily living

-The orthopaedic physiotherapist will then create a program of exercises aiming at specific targets and adapted to the patient’s specific needs.
-If any specialised equipment is used for the exercises, the physiotherapist will provide that.
+The MSK & orthopaedic physiotherapist will then create a program of exercises aiming at specific targets and adapted to the patient’s specific needs.
+If any specialised equipment is used for the exercises, the physiotherapist will provide it.